|

 "That evening [in 1955], looking out from his hotel balcony in the nearby port city of Izmir, he unexpectedly saw a vision of the Virgin Mary, much larger than life, hovering over a distant hillside in the direction of Ephesus.
 She moved three times and each time the figure stopped, he received a mental image of the three sacred shrines of Ephesus that he had just visited, namely, Mary's home, The Double Church of St. Mary, and finally, the Basilica of St. John.
 These images were accompanied by the strong impression that he was charged with providing for their care."

-Wikipedia image of the floor plan of the Basilica of Saint John.
+Floor plan of the Basilica of Saint John.

 George B. Quatman died in 1964, and work was discontinued due to his death and the unsettled nature of the Turkish government.
 The government gave the society permission in 1973 to resume excavations and restoration.

-The American Society of Ephesus has a website, although only contains very limited information.
+The American Society of Ephesus, has a website, although it only contains very limited information.
 George Quatman's five sons were said to have carried on the work, but it seems that Joseph was the main force.
 He concentrated on restoring Mary's house and making it much more accessible and well known.

-Joseph Quatman died in January, 2011, and I wonder if that won't be the end of what has been a quixotic project of rebuilding two enormous churches (the Basilicas of Saint John and the Virgin Mary being about 130 and 150 meters in length, respectively).
+Joseph Quatman died in January 2011, and I wonder if that won't be the end of what has been a quixotic project of rebuilding two enormous churches (the Basilicas of Saint John and the Virgin Mary being about 130 and 150 meters in length, respectively).

 It is said to be built "in a post-Seljuk pre-Ottoman transitional style", if you are interested in detailed architectural chronology.